vaspike/agtok/README.md

   - TUI: Press `a` to open the form (URL is required, Alias can be empty, Token is optional), press Enter to save.
   - CLI: `agtok presets add --agent <id> [--alias <name>] --url <u> [--token <t>]`

+- Update Presets (TUI)
+  - TUI: Select a row and press `u` to update fields.
+URL left blank = unchanged; Token `-` = clear (preset only); blank = unchanged; for Claude, Model empty = clear, non-empty = set.
+  - If updating the active row, Claude's Model on disk is strictly mirrored: empty removes `ANTHROPIC_MODEL`, non-empty writes/overwrites.
+Other agents update presets only.

 - Apply Presets to Agent Configuration
   - TUI: Select a preset and press `Enter`; writes are atomic with backups, permissions 0600; Claude only writes `ANTHROPIC_AUTH_TOKEN`.
+  - Claude Model: applying a Claude preset mirrors `ANTHROPIC_MODEL` on disk; if the preset has no model value, the key is removed; if it has a value, the key is written/overwritten.
   - CLI: `agtok apply --agent <id> --alias <name> [--dry-run]` or `agtok apply --agent <id> --url <u> [--token <t>]`

 - Rename/Delete Presets